s-yh-china/world-preview-fabric/DataFormats.md

-# World Preview datapack format
+# World Preview Fabric datapack format

-Similarly to Minecraft itself, *World Preview* can also be extended via datapacks.
+Similarly to Minecraft itself, *World Preview Fabric* can also be extended via datapacks.

 This is done using the built-in Minecraft `ReloadListener`, allowing data from 3rd party datapacks and mods to be recognized.

 The [resources provided by the mod for vanilla Minecraft](/src/main/resources/data/world_preview) can be used as reference for the creation of a custom datapack.

 ## Biomes